grz0zrg/fas/README.md

   * sudo apt-get install cmake llvm libmicrohttpd-dev
   * make all
   * sudo make install
+* For automatic pitch detection of sample files get aubio from your package manager (can also be installed from sources but instructions have yet to be written)

 Some dependencies can also be installed through the operating system packages manager.